Fast construction on a restricted budget: The random -nearest neighbour graph The random k-nearest neighbour graph

 Suppose the edges of the complete graph are endowed with independent uniform random ``lengths'' in $[0,1]$.
-The (random) graph obtained by retaining (only) the $k$ shortest edges incident with each vertex is called the \defn{random $k$-nearest neighbour graph} (see~\cite{CF95}).
-We denote it by $\cO_k$.
-The following theorem of Cooper and Frieze~\cite{CF95} (stated here in a weaker form) will be useful for us in several places in this paper. \begin{theorem}[\cite{CF95}*{Theorem 1.1}] For every constant $k$ there exists $k/2\le o_k < k$ such that the number of edges of $\cO_k$ is \whp{} $o_k n + O(\sqrt{n}\log{n})$. \end{theorem}
+The (random) graph obtained by retaining (only) the $k$ shortest edges incident with each vertex is called the \defn{random $k$-nearest neighbour graph} (see~\cites{CF95,FK}).
+We denote it by $\cO_k$ (or by $\cO_k(n)$ if we wish to emphasize that it is on $n$ vertices).
+As we remarked earlier, the choice of uniform distribution supported on $[0,1]$ is arbitrary; any distribution without atoms would yield the same random graph (see~\cite{CF95}); we use this fact in the proof of \cref{obs:ok:kout}.
+The following theorem of Cooper and Frieze~\cite{CF95} (stated here in a weaker form) will be useful for us in several places in this paper. \begin{theorem}[\cite{CF95}*{Theorem 1.1}] For every constant $k$, the number of edges of $\cO_k$ is \whp{}

-We wish to show that $\cO_k$, for sufficiently large $k$, is a (connected) sparse expander.
-To this end, we need the following result from~\cite{CF95} regarding the connectivity of $\cO_3$ (and hence of $\cO_k$ for $k\ge 3$). \begin{theorem}[\cite{CF95}*{Theorem 1.4}] $\cO_3$ is \whp{} connected. \end{theorem}